andybyers21/notes.ajb.app/notes/calculator-underscores.md

 ---
 layout: note
-title: In interactive mode, the last printed expression is assigned to the variable `_`
+title: Underscores in Interactive Mode
 parent: Python
-nav_exclude: true
+grand_parent: Home
 ---

+# Underscores in Interactive Mode

-# In interactive mode, the last printed expression is assigned to the variable `_`
+## In interactive mode, the last printed expression is assigned to the variable `_`

 This means that when you are using Python as a desk calculator, it is somewhat easier to continue calculations, for example: